 Budget: Rhinoware Hand Coffee Grinder

-Mid-range: Wilfa Coffee Grinder
+Mid-range: Baratza Encore Coffee Grinder

 Best: Niche Zero

-So, there you have it, that is why you should buy a grinder, and some options to consider.
+So, there you have it.
+That is why you should buy a grinder and some options to consider.
 If you are into coffee, buying a grinder is essential.
-You’ll just never get the best cup if you don’t use good quality, freshly roasted coffee and then grind it as and when you need it.
+You’ll never get the best cup if you don’t use good quality, freshly roasted coffee and grind it as and when you need it.